kGaur109/cargoshuttle/README.md

   <li>At cheaper rates💰💴</li>
   <li>With all the latest features😎🤩</li>
 <hr color="black">
-<h3>A middleman to connect all the small scale fleet owners and growing MSMEs.</h3->
+  <h3><u>A middleman to connect all the small scale fleet owners and growing MSMEs.</u></h3->
 <h4>Fully packed with features like -</h4>
+-Inbuilt Chat option
+-Live tracking of cargo
+-Toll calculation